LLNL/zfp/docs/source/limitations.rst

 Limitations
 ===========

-|zfp| has evolved from a research prototype to a library that is approaching
+|zfp| has evolved over the years from a research prototype to a production
-production readiness.
+quality library.
 However, the API and even the compression codec are still undergoing changes as new important features are added.

 Below is a list of known limitations of the current version of |zfp|.